counteractive/o365beat/README.md

       # rest of your config ...
     ```

+* **Why am I getting timeout errors when retrieving certain content types?**

+  For busy tenants or certain networking environments the default `api_timeout` of 30 seconds might be insufficient.
+You can extend this in `o365beat.yml`.
+Additionally, you can minimize risk of timeouts by reducing the `content_max_age` setting (default 7 days, or 168 hours) to something like 1 day (`1d`) or a few hours (say, `5h`).
+Generally this will only impact you on the first time you run the beat, as every request thereafter will only be requesting data for the preceding `period` (default, 5 minutes).
+See [this issue](https://github.com/counteractive/o365beat/issues/39) for additional discussion.

+* **Why are the authentication events (especially logon failures and errors) so confusing?**

+  Please see [this issue](https://github.com/counteractive/o365beat/issues/37) for an in-depth discussion of some of the idiosyncrasies of the audit log events themselves.
+This beat just ships them, Microsoft makes decisions about what's in them.

 * **I don't see my problem listed here, what gives?**

   Please review this full README and the [issues list](https://github.com/counteractive/o365beat/issues), and submit a new issue if you can't find a solution.
 And you can always [contact us](https://www.counteractive.net/contact/) for assistance.
 Thanks!